best in class

 In this article

-At the end of a long day, completing a multistep skin-care routine may be the last thing you want to do — but after washing your face, there are some very compelling reasons to go for a night cream.
+At the end of a long day, the last thing I want to do is do a multistep skin-care routine.
+But I recently started using retinol, and because I’m deeply fearful of damaging my skin, I started building out a nighttime routine.
+That includes a night cream.
+I don’t use retinol nightly, so on the days I’m not applying an active I go into full reparative mode and layer as much moisture and as many healing ingredients as I can.
 According to dermatologist Dr. Michele Green, “Nighttime is the restorative time for your skin, so you should give your skin the extra TLC by using a night cream.”
 She says night creams “address different concerns than daytime moisturizers.
 Typically, they provide intense hydration and concentrated ingredients to fight signs of aging and other issues.”
-We heard similar things from Dr. Noelani González, the director of cosmetic dermatology at Mount Sinai West, who points out that night creams tend to be thicker than daytime moisturizers, use exfoliators to improve skin texture, and contain more hydrators to replenish moisture lost during the day (so you wake up looking less tired and puffy).
-They also contain retinol, which shouldn’t be used during the day.
+I heard similar things from Dr. Noelani González, the director of cosmetic dermatology at Mount Sinai West, who points out that night creams tend to be thicker than daytime moisturizers, use exfoliators to improve skin texture, and contain more hydrators to replenish moisture lost during the day (so you wake up looking less tired and puffy).
+Some also contain retinol, which shouldn’t be used during the day.

-We asked 11 dermatologists and facialists for their recommendations: the night creams that are worth the money, the ones that fight acne, and the ones that might help slow down early signs of aging.
-Here are the best picks.
+To suss out the best, I incorporated a few different options into my routine and asked 11 dermatologists and facialists for their recommendations.
+Below, the night creams that are worth the money, the ones that fight acne, and the ones that might help slow down early signs of aging, as well as options for every skin type.

 What we’re looking for